NormalUhr/NormalUhr.github.io/_includes/posts/2025-02-27-dualpipe_en.md

 ### 6. Overall Scheduling: The `step(...)` Method’s 8 Stages

 The core logic resides in `step(...)`.
-This function is like Lao Wang’s central command that orchestrates all machines.
+This function is like Tony’s central command that orchestrates all machines.
 To achieve DualPipe’s two-way pipeline, it proceeds through these phases (in a simplified view, see code comments for details):

 1. **Step 1: nF0**
    At pipeline startup, let one end process a certain number of forward batches first.
 Like partially “pre-processing” raw material on the left side while the right side is idle.